 In addition, time decay will eat away at a straddle rapidly and must be accounted for when considering such a position.

 The butterfly spread is a versatile yet often misunderstood options spread.
-It gets its name from its wings and the size of the spread’s wings can be adjusted according to trade objectives and risk tolerance.
+The butterfly spread gets its name from its wings and the size of the spread’s wings can be adjusted according to trade objectives and risk tolerance.

 A simple way to look at a long butterfly spread using call options is the simultaneous purchase and sale of a call spread.

-For example, you believe shares of ABC are likely to rise from their current level of $20 per share.
-You also believe, that the shares will not likely go any higher than $22 per share.
+You believe shares of ABC are likely to rise from their current level of $20 per share.
+You also believe, however, that the shares will not likely go any higher than $22 per share.
 Volatility has also been on the high side recently and you therefore elect to initiate a butterfly spread using calls.
 You purchase the at-the-money $20 call option, sell two of the $22 call options and purchase one of the $24 call options.

 Since you believe the stock price may rise, but only to a degree, you sell the $22/$24 call spread to help finance the purchase of the $20/$22 call spread.